zhouhaolin1997/zhouhaolin1997.github.io/README.md

 ## SKILLS
 Skilled in C++, Python.
 Familiar with data structures and algorithms and had good programming style.

-Strong theoretic knowledge on data mining and machine learning.
+Familiar with knowledge on data mining and machine learning.

 Experienced in development of machine learning algorithms.